laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Key physical metrics during the rowing cycle

 In the following sections we describe the physics used to come to the estimated metrics.

-### Drag factor

-In the recovery phase, the only force exerted on the flywheel is the (air/water/magnetic)resistance.
-Thus we can calculate the Drag factor of the Flywheel based on the entire recovery phase.

-As [[1]](#1) describes in formula 7.2:

-> k = I \* &delta;(1/&omega;) / &delta;t

-However, our testing has shown this approach is too volatile to be useful (see [these test results](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#validation-of-the-drag-factor-calculation)).
-However, this formula can be transformed into (see [this derivation](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test)).

-> (k \* 2&pi;)/(I \* Impulses Per Rotation) = &delta;currentDt / &delta;t

-As the left-hand of the equation only contains constants and the dragfactor, this means that the dragfactor can be determined through linear regression (see [[5]](#5) and [[6]](#6)) for the collection of datapoints where x is the time since the start of the recovery phase and y is the currentDt.
-The dragfactor then can be determined through the slope of the resulting function.
-As linear regression algorithm, OLS was chosen as it delivered decent results in the tests, it has a O(1) complexity and can be easily implemented to work on continous datastreams (see [these considerations](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test)).

 ### Linear distance